offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

-   ... needs v5 added to it such that the resulting additive distance matrix is...
+   ... and the following additive distance matrix is produced once v5 has been added...

    |    | v0 | v1 | v2 | v3 | v4 | v5 |
    |----|----|----|----|----|----|----|